Many doctors are asking themselves - should I start practicing telemedicine?

 Many medical professionals - doctors, nurse practitioners, physician assistants, & psychologists to name a few, are wondering if they should start practicing telemedicine in 2018.
 Then asking, "how do I get started?"

 Providers should consider a variety of critical questions and weigh the pros and cons of various choices before diving-in head first.

 Do I want to use telemedicine as an expansion of my current practice?

 This is the hardest and first threshold question before getting started.
 Do you envision telemedicine as an add-on for use with your current patients?
 If that is your plan then you have several business decisions to ask yourself.
 If employed, does my current employer allow me to adopt any telemedicine practice?
 How will I encourage adoption by my patients?
 Will I make telemedicine available to all patients or only certain types of patients?
 How will I bill for my telemedicine services?
 Will I try for insurance reimbursement, or allow after hours telemedicine on a cash pay convenience payment system?
 How do I protect the privacy and security of my patient information?
-Will I only do video or allow for secured asynchronous communication, ie, text messaging?
+Will I only do video calls or allow for secured asynchronous communication, ie, text messaging?
 Does my current malpractice coverage include Telehealth treatment and cyber liability?

 What technology should I use that is safe, secure and user friendly for my patients?

 If you are going solo, picking the right technology partner can check off several of the boxes reducing your uncertainty.
 Most virtual care products can work for an individual or across an entire practice.
 The frequent setup is a monthly fee which can range from $70-$500 for unlimited use of the technology platform for you and your colleagues.

 And the technology partners can help make your virtual care as successful as possible.
 For example, Spruce Health is a virtual care platform that facilitates collaboration among your care team and allows for virtual care visits with your patients.